whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

 1. Modify or disable the firewall.
 According to Red Hat, the following ports need to be enabled:
     1. TCP: ports 2224, 3121, 21064
     1. UDP: ports 5405
-1. In RHEL / CentOS 7, the firewall software can be configured to permit cluster traffic as follows:
+1. In RHEL / CentOS {{site.centos_version}}, the firewall software can be configured to permit cluster traffic as follows:

     ```bash
     firewall-cmd --permanent --add-service=high-availability